mssgill/lsst-dm-stack-dox/processccd.rst

 Other ISR steps
 +++++++++++++++

-Now we'll describe a few corrections that are not in the example, but that IsrTask can also take correct for, leading to final corrected images.
+Now we describe corrections that are not in the example, but that IsrTask can also take correct for, leading to final corrected images.